mhornstein/Cloudinary-Test/Part3/part3.md

 });
 ```

 The `resize().fill()` method crops and resizes the image to fit the specified dimensions.
-In this case, the width is set to 333 pixels and a 1:1 aspect ratio is enforced, which makes the image a square.
+In this case, the width is set to 333 pixels, and a 1:1 aspect ratio is enforced, which makes the image a square.
 The `autoGravity()` setting automatically selects the most important region of the image (like a face or object) so the crop stays focused.

 📷 Sceen placeholder.